murchandamus/bips/bip-update-process.md

 tests whether it is of interest to more people beside the champion.
 After establishing that the idea may be of interest to the Bitcoin community, the champion should work on drafting a BIP.

+It is highly recommended that a single BIP contain a single key proposal or new idea.
+The more focused the BIP, the more successful it tends to be.
+If in doubt, split your BIP into several well-focused ones.

 ### Draft

 As the first draft is taking shape, the champion should present it to the [Bitcoin development mailing list](https://groups.google.com/g/bitcoindev).
-This gives the champion a chance to collect initial feedback and address broad concerns.
-If the champion wishes to work in public on the draft at this stage, it is recommended that they open a pull request against their personal fork of the BIPs repository.
+This gives the champion a chance to collect initial feedback and address fundamental concerns.
+If the champion wishes to work in public on the draft at this stage, it is recommended that they open a pull request against their personal fork of the BIPs repository instead of the main BIPs repository.
 After fleshing out the draft further and ensuring that it is of high quality and properly formatted, the champion should open a pull request to the [BIPs repository](https://github.com/bitcoin/bips).
 The draft BIP must adhere to the formatting requirements specified below and named with a working title of the form "bip-authorname-topicofproposal".
 The champion must not self-assign a number to the BIP draft.

-Ideas that are on-topic, adhere to the formatting requirements, and have materially progressed beyond the ideation phase, e.g. by generating substantial public discussion and commentary from diverse contributors, by independent Bitcoin projects working on adopting the proposal, or by the champion working for an extended period of time towards improving the proposal based on the community feedback they gathered, the BIP will be assigned a number and the pull request will be merged to the repository.
-While BIPs are author documents which must only meet certain minimum criteria, the BIP editors will strive to minimize number assignments for BIPs that fail to garner the interest of the Bitcoin community and will never progress to broad adoption across the Bitcoin ecosystem.
+BIPs that (1) adhere to the formatting requirements, (2) are on-topic, and (3) have materially progressed beyond the ideation phase, e.g. by generating substantial public discussion and commentary from diverse contributors, by independent Bitcoin projects working on adopting the proposal, or by the champion working for an extended period of time towards improving the proposal based on community feedback, will be assigned a number by a BIP editor.
+The BIP editors should delay number assignment when they perceive a BIP draft being met with comprehensive lack of
+interest: number assignment facilitates the distributed discussion of ideas, but before a BIP garners some interest of the Bitcoin community, there is no need to refer to it by a number.

+BIP drafts are also not ready for number assignment if they duplicate efforts, disregard formatting rules, are too unfocused or too broad, fail to provide proper motivation, fail to address backwards compatibility, or when the proposed feature’s specification is unclear or incomplete.
+Reviewers and BIP editors should provide guidance on how the draft may be improved towards being ready.
+Pull requests that are proposing off-topic or unserious proposals, or have stopped to make progress may be closed.

-After the BIP is merged to the repository, its focus should no longer shift significantly, even while its content continues to evolve in detail.
+When the BIP draft is complete, a BIP editor will label it as Standards Track, Informational, or Process, and merge it to the BIPs repositry.
+After the BIP is merged to the repository, its focus should no longer shift significantly, even while it may continue to evolve in detail.

 ### Proposed